ranusingh1993/ranusingh1993/README.md

 - 👋 Hi, I’m @ranusingh1993/ Ranu Singh
-- 👀 I’m interested in Coding and AI (Python, Java, Machine Learning, Deep Learning)
+- 👀 I’m interested in Coding and AI (Python, Java, Machine Learning, Deep Learning) and Golang
-- 🌱 I’m currently learning Angular and Go
+- 🌱 I’m currently learning React and microservices architecture
 - 💞️ I’m looking to collaborate on Webapps, Research in Medical Imaging Automation, Finencial Frauds or risks and Electric Vehicle Navigation Algorithm
 - 📫 How to reach me ranusingh1993@gmail.com